misho-kr/docker-fast-containers/README.md

 ### Usage

 All Docker containers are started with [docker-compose](https://docs.docker.com/compose).
-Therefore the command to bring up the container is boringly repetitious:
+As a consequence the command to bring up any container is boringly repetitious:

 ```bash
 $ docker-compose -f containers/mongo.yml up